aidandlim/portfolio_camagru/README.md

 # Camagru Application

-> A responsive single page application(SPA) using React & Java
+> A responsive Single Page Application(SPA) using React & Java

 > A Social Network Service(SNS) for sharing pictures like Instagram